natnat-mc/cv/README.md

 ## Usage and modification
 This repo is under the AGPL V3 Licence, which means that you can edit this and redistribute it, but you must publish your sources.
-Crediting me is not required, but keeping the fork relationship would be appreciated.